 While every adult should have their estate plans reviewed every few years, it is critical for those who are elderly or in failing health to have their estate plans reviewed.
 An estate plan review will ensure that an estate plan is in good order and identify any new issues that should be addressed.
 Reviewing healthcare documents is particularly important to ensure that the correct people will be making medical decisions and that the individual’s end of life decision are clearly known.
 It may also be wise to make copies of these important document and supply them to the appropriate parties to ensure rapid utilization in case of emergency or sudden need.

 Whatever stage of life you are in, take the time to consider what you would like to happen if you become incapacitated or die and meet with a qualified estate planning attorney to prepare the appropriate documents.
-At MH, we have 13 attorneys in Arizona and New Mexico to serve your needs.
+At MH, we have 13 attorneys in Arizona to serve your needs.
 If you have already completed your estate planning, talk to your adult children about taking responsible actions for their own estate planning needs.

 As always, we stand ready to help you.